The X Factor (British TV series) series 15: Six Chair Challenge

 The Six Chair Challenge took place over the course of three days, from 1–3 August 2018, at the SSE Arena in Wembley.
 A new twist was added with the introduction of a golden button, similar to Got Talent's Golden Buzzer.
 When this was pressed, the act in question was guaranteed a 'Safe Seat', and would go straight through to Judges' Houses.
 The Six Chair Challenge was aired over 3 episodes starting on 29 September 2018 and finished on 6 October 2018.

+During this stage of the competition, Williams called back five soloists from the Boys category who had been rejected during the deliberations, and asked them to form a new five-piece boyband, Vibe 5 (later renamed United Vibe after judges' houses).
+After two American singers, Panda Ross and Burgundy Williams, had lost their seats after auditioning for Field's Overs category, Williams called them back to reaudition as a duo in the Groups category.

 Judges' Houses

 It was announced by O'Leary during an appearance on This Morning that the Judges' Houses would be filmed in late September 2018, and that three of the judges' houses would be in Los Angeles (Cowell, Field and Williams); Tomlinson's houses would be hosted in Ibiza.
 Cowell judged from Malibu, while Field and Williams each judged their categories separately from their home in Beverly Hills.
 The guest judges were announced to be including American Idol alumnus Adam Lambert and Series 3 winner Leona Lewis in assisting Field, David Walliams with Williams, and Cowell's American Idol colleagues Paula Abdul, Randy Jackson and Ryan Seacrest along with Diane Warren, Babyface, Lewis and Sinitta to assist Cowell, who hosted a house party consisting of various singers, songwriters and record producers for the Girls to perform in front of.
 Tomlinson was assisted by his One Direction bandmate Liam Payne and Nile Rodgers.

 Maria Laroco was not able to secure the correct visa in time to travel to Malibu with the remaining Girls for this stage of the competition.
 Unlike similar instances where the affected contestants withdrew from the competition, Laroco sang to Cowell via video link from a London studio.
 16 contestants were put through to the live shows at this stage, four from each category.
 This last-minute change was lobbied by Cowell who was unable to narrow his Girls down to just three; the other judges were then allowed one more act each for their own categories as well.